 For more than 25 years, Barbara Marcouiller’s practice has been dedicated exclusively to immigration law and I-9 compliance, with a focus on custom immigration solutions for businesses and families.

-Much of Barbara’s practice is devoted to helping employers determine the best path to secure U.S. work visas for key employees.
-She is experienced with employment-based first preference and second preference with national interest waiver applications for multi-national executives, outstanding researchers and professors, scientists, medical researchers, artists, and more, as well as PERM applications, all aspects of family-based immigration, naturalization, nationality, and temporary visas including H1B, H-2B, H-4, O1, L1, TN, B1, B2, and F.
+A great deal of Barbara’s practice is devoted to helping employers determine the best path to secure U.S. work visas for key employees.
+She has extensive experience assisting clients in the following areas: employment-based first preference and second preference with national interest waiver applications for multi-national executives, outstanding researchers and professors, scientists, medical researchers, artists, and others; PERM applications; all aspects of family-based immigration, naturalization, nationality; and temporary visas including H1B, H-2B, H-4, O1, L1, TN, B1, B2, and F.

 I-9 Compliance – Audits and Due Diligence

 Not complying with federal I-9 regulations can have serious consequences for employers, even if all employees of a company are U.S. citizens.
-Barbara helps employers understand and develop I-9 compliance programs, including developing representative audit program and protocols necessary so that audits are conducted in a non-discriminatory fashion.
-She also provides advice and counsel to companies that receive investigative notices for I-9 compliance from the federal government, and social security no-match letters.
+Barbara counsels employers on the complexities and requirements of I-9 compliance programs.
+This includes developing representative audit programs and protocols necessary to alleviate discrimination claims and issues.
+Barbara also provides advice and counsel to companies that receive federal investigative notices relating to I-9 compliance, and social security no-match letters.

-Barbara helps individuals and families in seeking “green cards” and permanent residency and U.S. citizenship.
+Barbara assists individuals and families seeking “green cards” and permanent residency as U.S. citizens.
 The process for obtaining permanent residency and citizenship is complex.
-Barbara analyzes each client’s detailed history to determine the legal path that may be the most advantageous for that client.
+Barbara analyzes each client’s detailed history to determine the most advantageous approach for each client.
 She advises clients on potential issues, prepares the required legal documentation, and represents clients in connection with correspondence and proceedings before the Department of Homeland Security, the Department of State, Department of Labor, and Department of Justice.